 AMD Drivers Final Words:

-A conclusion to all of these Drivers is just as important as any other part of your PC.
+A conclusion to the question of Is AMD Chipset Driver Needed? all of these Drivers is just as important as any other part of your PC.
 Every operating system requires one, and they will automatically install it even when you don’t.
 As for the chipset, it is better that you update its drivers because it can bring improvements to the chipset and its performance.